Soumitra-Mandal/Python-MUsic-Player/README.md

 # Python-MUsic-Player
-A basic music player using python.
+A basic music player using python using PysimpleGUI and pygame packages.